joash-dev/intrak_v2/docs/CHAPTER_4.md

 ## 4.1 Final Design

-The final design of INTRAK integrates the NAS-based storage architecture (Design 1) selected through the trade-off analysis with the comprehensive software system detailed in Chapter 2.
+The final design of INTRAK integrates the Hybrid Cloud with NAS storage architecture (Design 1) selected through the trade-off analysis with the comprehensive software system detailed in Chapter 2.
 This chapter presents the complete system architecture, network topology, and implementation specifications that guide development and deployment.

 ### 4.1.1 Hardware/Topological Design

-The INTRAK deployment architecture consists of four logical tiers distributed across campus network infrastructure at PSU–Urdaneta City Campus.
+The INTRAK deployment architecture consists of four logical tiers distributed across campus network infrastructure at PSU–Urdaneta City Campus, with secure extensions for remote access.

 **Tier 1: Client Access Layer**